DrAdrianDC/SQL-Projects/Financial and Data Analytics/data/README.md

 ## Dataset

-Data Collection Using the **yfinance** Python Library for Financial Analysis
+Data Collection using the **yfinance** Python library for Financial Analysis

 ## Usage